isa-phm Help

 • Extraction from operational systems: both encountered faults and loading / conditions are given (uncontrolled), #sensors depends on hardware, inclusion of failures is almost impossible, very realistic, typically high noise / interference.

-Translation ISA to the PHM context
+Translation of ISA to the PHM context